 Students should submit recordings only if they believe that their musical abilities will enhance their application and, if they are performers, they are committed to continuing to perform while in college.
 These materials are evaluated by faculty members in Music and the evaluations are then forwarded to the College’s Admissions Office.

-Recordings and scores submitted as part of the admissions process do not replace live auditions for ensembles or lessons; these take place at the start of each academic year.
-No audition is required of potential Music majors, either live or recorded, as all students declare their major only after arriving at Occidental, at some point during the first two years.
-For Music, students can declare the major once they have demonstrated competency in a department music theory course, which we recommend taking in the first or second semester of their first year, depending on their prior music theory training.
+Recordings and scores submitted as part of the admissions process do not replace live auditions for ensembles or lessons; these auditions take place at the start of each academic year.
+No audition is required to declare the Music major as all students declare their major only after arriving at Occidental, at some point during the first two years.

 Recordings must isolate and highlight the applicant; group performances that obscure the ability to assess an individual’s level of talent will not receive evaluation.